ejh243/BrainFANS/sequencing/ATACSeq/README.md

 ### 4. Stage 1 QC metrics summary

-   `sbatch --array=0 ./jobSubmission/4_collateStage1QCMetrics.sh  (project directory) [STEPS]`
+   `sbatch ./jobSubmission/4_collateStage1QCMetrics.sh  (project directory) [STEPS]`

 This scripts uses MultiQC to collate the output of fastqc and bowtie2 alginment, as well as peak calling results.

 ##### -scripts executed-
 - ./subScripts/progressReport.sh : identifies how many samples have been successful at each stage of the processing pipeline and for each fastq file, how far through the process it has progressed.
-- ./subScripts/countMTReads.sh : collates counts of the number of reads aligned to MT chromosome and collates flagstat summary of- aligned sorted reads.
+- ./subScripts/countMTcollateFS.sh : collates counts of the number of reads aligned to MT chromosome and collates flagstat summary of- aligned sorted reads.
 - ./Rscripts/collateDataQualityStats.Rmd : generates Rmarkdown report summarising stage 1 qc metrics: raw reads metrics, trimming, alignment and peak calling
+    * outputs a list of samples that pass Stage 1 of QC: passStage1SampleList.txt

 ##### -parameters-
-- `--array` : should be 0 for this script as general analysis is run rather than individual samples.
+- `--array` : a single job number should be specified.
 - `(project-name)` project's directory.
 -optional-
 - `[STEPS]` They may be combined, with desired steps included as single string, i.e. MULIQC,COLLATE.
 Default if left blank is to run all of them.